Bat Conservation Trust: National Bat Helpline

-BCT runs the National Bat Helpline, providing information to anyone needing advice on issues relating to bats, and connecting people with local bat carers and volunteers if necessary.
-The helpline received over 13,000 enquiries in 2013.
-Users can telephone the helpline directly (on 0345 1300 228, with hours varying by season) or submit queries via a form on BCT's website.
+BCT runs the National Bat Helpline, providing information to anyone – householders, members of the public, building and planning professionals – needing advice on issues relating to bats, and connecting them with local bat carers and volunteers where necessary.
+The helpline receives over 14,000 enquiries a year.
+Users can phone directly (on 0345 1300 228, with hours varying by season) or email enquiries@bats.org.uk.

 National Bat Monitoring Programme

-The National Bat Monitoring Programme (NBMP) was launched in 1996 and consists of a number of national, annual surveys carried out by a network of volunteers across the UK.
+The National Bat Monitoring Programme (NBMP) was launched in 1996, and consists of a number of national, annual surveys carried out by a network of volunteers across the UK.
 The NBMP is a partnership between Bat Conservation Trust (BCT), Joint Nature Conservation Committee (JNCC), Defra and Natural Resources Wales (NRW).
 Natural England (NE) also contribute to the programme.

 BCT runs NBMP surveys aimed at beginners as well as experts, and their current surveys include the Sunset/Sunrise survey, Field Survey, Waterway Survey, Roost Count, Hibernation Survey, Woodland Survey and Nathusius’ Pipistrelle Survey.
 The results from these surveys are compiled into an annual report, available to view on the BCT website.
 Currently, statistically robust trends are produced for 11 of the UK’s 17 breeding species.